The Greater East Ohio Alzheimer's Association Chapter

 Hammond’s husband, Paul Hammond, is the associate athletics director for facilities and operations at UA.

-The walk, held at UA, was the largest grossing event held in the the Greater East Ohio Chapter.
+The walk, held at UA, was the largest grossing event held in the Greater East Ohio Chapter.

 The Greater East Ohio chapter covers 17 counties and holds 8 walks annually, including the Akron walk.
 In 2013, the Akron walk was moved to UA because the number of participants increased.